danielnaas/primo-customization-package/README.md

 # Main customization package - UKY view

-##Current features:
+## Current features:

-- "Submit request to Special Collections Research Center" links -- OpenURL links to Aeon that appear in the brief record for physical items in SCRC
+- "Submit request to Special Collections Research Center" links
+  - OpenURL links to Aeon that appear in the brief record for physical items in SCRC